crashka/fka/college-edition/notes/sleep.md

     * Commit to following through on any advice or treatment plan you are given
 * **Stress**
     * Identify and remove (or resolve) the underlying source of your stress
-    * If you are unable to reduce the stress to a manageable level, you may have to adjust your workload or ambitions to fit your current work abilities
+    * If you are unable to reduce the stress to a manageable level (so that you have a healthy sleep schedule), you may have to adjust your workload or ambitions to fit your current work abilities
+* **Academic workload**
+    * If your work habits and priorities are good, but the sheer amount of work prevents you from adopting a healthy sleep schedule, then you need to cut back on the number (or difficulty) of classes you are taking
+    * Or you may need to pull back on other activities and interests that take up your time, even if they are important to your long-term goals or needs; you must make a reasonable trade-off between academics and extra-curriculars
 * **Non-academic distractions or time-sinks**
     * You have to find a way to reprioritize your time and attention; you must elevate the importance of sleep and participation in school
-    * If you are unable to change your priorities and sleep habits on your own, you need to seek counseling or guidance for committing to your academic success
+    * If you are unable to change your priorities and sleep habits on your own, you need to seek counseling or guidance for following through on commitment to your academic success

 ***You will not be able to blame sleep problems for your inability to accomplish your objectives, especially if you don't make a concerted effort to acknowledge them and remedy them***